 How Are Grades Calculated For Dual Enrollment Courses?

 It is up to individual school districts to develop and apply a weighted grade or score on high school transcripts.
 Examples include Florida, Georgia, and South Carolina.
 Before enrolling in dual courses, review the grading/weighting/scoring criteria and methods with your individual school district.
-You should also discuss dual enrollment course grading with the college/university admissions offices you are considering applying to.
+You should also discuss course grading with the college/university admissions offices you are considering applying to.

 How Hard Are Dual Enrollment Courses?